AnonymousPlanet/thgtoa/guide.md

     -   [Exploits in your apps:]
     -   [Your CPU:]
     -   [Your Cloud backups/sync services:]
-    -   [Your Digital Fingerprint And Footprint:]
+    -   [Your Digital Fingerprint and Footprint:]
     -   [Your Real Life:]
     -   [Your Browser and Device Fingerprints:]
     -   [Your Face and other Biometrics:]